Agile SCRUM Testing – 8 Best Practices to Follow

 Final thoughts on scrum testing

 Testing is necessary to discover whether or not a program can be used properly.
 Utilizing scrum testing allows the project to be enhanced through testing that’s contributed by testers who are integrated as part of the team throughout the entire project – rather than at the end.
-This approach ultimately has a number of best practices that invite collaboration, feedback, and specific methods for correction of bugs or regressions.
+This approach ultimately has a number of best practices that invite collaboration, feedback, and specific methods for the correction of bugs or regressions.

 Let me guess – never?
 Well, there’s a reason why software teams have long declared this application development approach, known...